lgibelli/singularity-docs/index.rst

   Singularity prevents user context escalation within the container, and thus makes it possible to run user supplied containers on shared infrastructures.
-| This mitigation dictates the Singularity a
+| This mitigation dictates the Singularity .
+If a user needs to be root
-  href="#sec:singularityflow">workflow</a>.
-If a user needs to be root in order to make changes to their containers, then they need to have an endpoint (a local workstation, laptop, or server) where they have root access.
+  in order to make changes to their containers, then they need to have an endpoint (a local workstation, laptop, or server) where they have root access.
 Considering almost everybody at least has a laptop, this